cudeso/misp2sentinel/README.md

 If you were previously using the *old* integration of MISP2Sentinel via the Microsoft Graph API then take a moment before upgrading.

-- The new integration has different dependencies, for example the Python libarary [misp-stix](https://github.com/MISP/misp-stix) needs to be installed;
+- The new integration has different dependencies, for example the Python library [misp-stix](https://github.com/MISP/misp-stix) needs to be installed;
 - Your Azure App requires permissions on your workplace;
 - There are changes in `config.py`.
 The most important changes are listed below, you can always have a look at [_init_configuration()](https://github.com/cudeso/misp2sentinel/blob/main/script.py#L145) for all the details.